Guide to Student Loan Forgiveness Programs

 Borrower Defense to Repayment Discharge

 This loan discharge option is available for direct loans.
-If you took student loans but were defrauded or misled by your school, your loans could be discharged.
+If you took student loans out but your school defrauded or misled you, your loans might be eligible for discharge.
 To receive Borrower Defense to Repayment Discharge, you must submit an application to the Department of Education.

 Total and Permanent Disability Discharge